-- In the Get Input Files step, add the file, hospital.cob. - In the Apply Filters step, just click Next. - In the Add interactions step, under the Name column, enter findDoctor, under the Input column, select DOCTOR and under the Output column, select DOCTOR. - In the Mark first data field step, select select DOCTNAME. - In the Import Metadata step, select Yes and then click Finish.
+- For the Import name, enter findDoctor. - In the Get Input Files step, add the file, hospital.cob. - In the Apply Filters step, just click Next. - In the Add interactions step, under the Name column, enter findDoctor, under the Input column, select DOCTOR and under the Output column, select DOCTOR. - In the Import Metadata step, select Yes and then click Finish.